 The word consistency gets thrown around quite a bit in football.
 On both offense and defense, the coaching staff stresses the importance of consistent play.
 Yet, for Northern Illinois' specialists, the term takes on a slightly different meaning.
 For them, consistency also means having three highly-experienced individuals handling three underappreciated jobs.

 Kane came to NIU after working on the football staff at the University of Wisconsin from 2008-10 where he was a graduate assistant for the 2008 and 2009 seasons before serving as the Quality Control Assistant for the UW defense in 2010.
-He earned a masters degree in education from Wisconsin in 2010.
+He earned a master's degree in education from Wisconsin in 2010.

-Prior to going to Wisconsin, the Kansas City, Mo. native was a graduate assistant coach at his alma mater for two seasons; he was part of the KU coaching staff that led the Jayhawks to the 2008 Orange Bowl Championship.
+Prior to going to Wisconsin, the Kansas City, Mo. native was a graduate assistant coach at his alma mater for two seasons; and in 2007 he was part of the KU coaching staff that led the Jayhawks to the 2008 Orange Bowl Championship.
 Kane earned a bachelor of general studies in communication studies from KU in 2006.

-As a KU linebacker tutored by current Huskies' head coach Dave Doeren, Kane earned honorable mention All-Big 12 accolades from the Associated Press following both his junior and senior seasons and was a three-time Academic All-Big 12 honoree.
+As a Kansas linebacker tutored by former Huskies' head coach Dave Doeren, Kane earned honorable mention All-Big 12 accolades from the Associated Press following both his junior and senior seasons and was a three-time Academic All-Big 12 honoree.
 He won KU's Nolan Cromwell Award for Leadership following his junior year and served as a team captain as a senior.
 He also won a state championship as a high school junior at Rockhurst High School in Missouri.

 He and his wife, Theresa, have two sons, Jack (2) and Colin (infant).